-Last week Ruby Slipper had the pleasure of attending an amazing conference titled ‘Making a Small World Smaller’, hosted and organised by the State Library of Victoria (and catered by the ever-yummy Mr Tulk!).
+Last week Ruby Assembly had the pleasure of attending an amazing conference titled ‘Making a Small World Smaller’, hosted and organised by the State Library of Victoria (and catered by the ever-yummy Mr Tulk!).

 The State Library has recently been holding a number of quality conferences at The Wheeler Centre, with speakers ranging from John Safran through to Paul Kelly.
-The conference which intrigued Ruby Slipper to attend was entirely focussed on social media and how it is a)best implemented and b)managed historically as an icon of our current civilization.
+The conference which intrigued Ruby Assembly to attend was entirely focussed on social media and how it is a)best implemented and b)managed historically as an icon of our current civilization.
 It was A FANTASTIC day.
 Often seminars on social media strategy are industry focussed (ie real estate, brokerage services etc) and because of this can be myopic in vision.

 Having a library look at social media in a holistic fashion was a breath of fresh air.
 In this blog I provide an overview of the day’s feature speakers, and I touch on the key salient points I hope to adopt on behalf of my clients.